✏️

 Tissue-box Plastic-man-jam

-Alteplase functions as a fibrinolytic medication by converting plasminogen into the enzyme plasmin.
-Plasmin breaks down blood clots by destroying fibrin structure and therefore dissolving the blood clot.
+Alteplase, a synthetic tissue plasminogen activator, functions as a fibrinolytic medication by converting plasminogen into enzyme plasmin.
+Plasmin breaks down blood clots by destroying fibrin structure, thereby dissolving the blood clot.

 INDICATIONS